-Atlanta Hawks star sixth man, Lou Williams, will be out for this season after suffering a season-ending right knee injury during a 94-89 loss to the Nets on Friday night.
+Atlanta Hawks star, Lou Williams, will be out for this season after suffering a season-ending right knee injury during a 94-89 loss to the Nets on Friday night.

 — Atlanta Hawks (@ATLHawks) January 19, 2013

 Williams, a longtime Philadelphia 76er, signed a three-year, 15.7 million dollar contract this off-season with the Hawks to provide leadership and scoring off the bench.

 “We are extremely disappointed for Lou and our thoughts and support will be with him during his recovery,” said President of Basketball Operations and General Manager Danny Ferry.
 “He has been a complete professional in every sense of the word and know that approach, along with his work ethic, will serve him well in his rehabilitation.”

 The injury occurred at the 7:12 mark in the second quarter.
 After stealing the ball from Nets forward Mirza Teletovic, Williams was in transition driving to the basket when his knee buckled.
 According to an Atlanta Journal-Consitution reporter, Williams screamed out several times as he was carried off the court.

 “You hate to see it happen,” Hawk Coach Larry Drew said.
 “You wish for a fast and speedy recovery but we have to conduct business as usual and we have to move on.
 We have to get somebody in that locker room that is going to have to step up.
 Any time one of your soldiers is down somebody else has to pick it up.
 I have confidence that that will happen.”

 Williams had been averaging 14.1 points and 3.6 assists per game.
 He is also shooting a career-best .367 from three point range.